Silvia Valdés

-Silvia Patricia Valdés Quezada (born 1953) is a lawyer who is serving as the third female president of the Supreme Court of Justice and the judicial branch of Guatemala.
+Silvia Patricia Valdés Quezada (born 1953) is a lawyer who served as the third female president of the Supreme Court of Justice and the judicial branch of Guatemala, from 2019 until 2023.

-Education
+Early life and education

-Silvia Valdés has a Bachelor's degree in Social and Juridical Sciences with an Attorney and Notary degree, and two doctorates in law and justice administration from the Mariano Gálvez university.
+Silvia Valdés is daughter of Héctor Augusto Valdés Díaz and Dora Estela Quezada.
+She has a Bachelor's degree in Social and Juridical Sciences with an Attorney and Notary degree, and two doctorates in law and justice administration from the Mariano Gálvez university.
 She also has Master degrees in societary and procedural law from several universities.

 Career

 She started her career as a bailiff in 1976 and later became judge.
 She was head of a civil court in 2000 for 9 years and later president of a civil appeals court.
 She was reportedly backed by the private sector and official apparatus at the time of president of the republic Otto Pérez when she was first elected magistrate of the Supreme Court (CSJ) by the Guatemalan Congress for the period 2014–2019.
 In 2015 there was controversy after a judge assigned for her use an impounded luxury car that was reported stolen, something that was opposed by the prosecutor's office.